CYB Challenge 1 and CYB Challenge 2:

 - Independent review by the Multidisciplinary Review Panel

-- Decisions by the Minister of Economic Development and Trade
+- Decisions by the Minister of Jobs, Economy and Innovation

-A contractual grant agreement will be developed for awarded projects.
-This agreement will outline the terms and conditions of support and must be signed by both parties (institutional representative and Economic Development and Trade representative) prior to the release of payment.
+Awarded projects will be given a contractual grant agreement.
+This agreement will outline the terms and conditions of support and must be signed by both parties (institutional representative and Jobs, Economy and Innovation representative) prior to the release of payment.

-As a part of this agreement, institutions will be required to regularly report on the financial status of projects and on the outcomes achieved.
+As a part of this agreement, institutions must regularly report on the financial status of projects and on the outcomes achieved.
 The schedule and reporting requirements will be outlined in the agreement.
-Any significant variations in project scope or other requirements of the contract must be agreed to by both parties.
+Both parties must agree to any significant variations in project scope or other requirements of the contract.

-If you have questions about the application submission process, or to submit application documents, please contact Neil Sulakhe:
+If you have questions about the application submission process, or to submit application documents, please contact:

 Research Capacity Program